RJ Barrett Hammers on Miami, Tennessee Avenges Kentucky Loss, Top Highlights

 The No. 7 Tennessee Volunteers avenged one of their three losses Saturday in the marquee game of the college basketball slate.

-Tennessee, who lost to No. 4 Kentucky by 17 points at Rupp Arena on February 16, knocked off the Wildcats by 19 points on its home floor Saturday afternoon.
+Tennessee, who lost to No. 4 Kentucky by 17 points at Rupp Arena on February 16, knocked off the Wildcats by 19 points Saturday afternoon.

 The Vols' quest to regain the No. 1 spot in the AP Top 25 is going to be difficult since four top-five teams came out on top during the loaded day of college basketball.